gear-foundation/gear-wiki/docs/examples/DAO.md

 /// Requirements:
 /// * The previous proposal must be processed;
 /// * The proposal must exist and be ready for processing;
-/// * The proposal must not be already be processed.
+/// * The proposal must not already be processed.
 ///
 /// On success replies with [`DaoEvent::ProcessProposal`]
 ProcessProposal {